georgetegral/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 policy = BanditPolicy(slack_factor = 0.1, evaluation_interval=1, delay_evaluation=5)
 ```

-- slack_factor: The amount of slack allowed with respect to the best performing training run.The ammount specifies the allowable slack as a ratio.
+- slack_factor: The ammount specifies the allowable slack as a ratio, in the run with the highest accuracy.

 - evaluation_interval: The frequency for applying the policy.
-Each time the training script logs the primary metric, it counts as one interval.
+It counts as one interval for each log of the primary metric by the script.

-- delay_evaluation: Delays the first policy evaluation for a specified number of intervals.
+- delay_evaluation: For the a specified number of intervals delays the first policy evaluation.

 ## AutoML